rng-guy/NFSMWBartender/APPENDIX.md

 You **do not need to read** this file unless you are either
 * having issues with your game after installing Bartender, or
-* curious about the more technical details of Bartender and its features.
+* curious about the limitations and inner workings of Bartender.

 &nbsp;